gasolin/saihubot/README.md

 Check the [docs](https://github.com/gasolin/saihubot/tree/gh-pages/docs) section.

+## What Saihu means?

+Saihu(`師傅`) means `master` in Taiwanese, which people used to call the artisans.
+Saihubot's origin goal is provide a code sample that make learning [hubot](https://github.com/github/hubot/) and its ES6 variant [Webbybot](https://github.com/gasolin/webbybot/) easier, then I found Saihu is a great way to embed bot into anywhere browser can live with.

 ## License

 Saihubot use MIT License

 ## ChangeLog

-* 0.9 2017/2/16 dialog with button selection, help plugin with description
+* 0.9 2017/2/18 make index.html as a full feature showcase, dialog with button selection, help plugin with description
 * 0.8 2017/2/3 add swappable brain, provide `saihubot-brain-localforage` plugin with [sample](http://gasolin.idv.tw/saihubot/samples/brain.html)
 * 0.7 2017/1/27 add reference chat UI style and make sure the last message always scroll into view
 * 0.6 2017/1/26 provide run, close, send, render function by swappable adapter
 * 0.5 2017/1/25 structured plugins and demo pages, support config, changed catchAll API and support multiple `no command found` responses